Barron Hilton, son, patriot, entrepreneur and generous philanthropist, committed his wealth to the humanitarian work of the Foundation.

 After retiring in 1996, he remained chairman of the board as his hand-picked successor, Stephen F. Bollenbach, presided over a decade of mergers and acquisitions that made Hilton Hotels Corporation one of the largest and most successful companies in the industry.
 The company’s hotel and gaming operations were purchased by private equity firms in 2006 and 2007.

 With his business acumen, Barron Hilton helped grow his father’s 1979 bequest of $160 million in Hilton stock into an endowment of more than $2.9 billion to support the philanthropic work of the Conrad N. Hilton Foundation.
 In 2007, Hilton announced that, like his father, he would leave 97% of his wealth to the Conrad N. Hilton Foundation.
-This planned gift is projected to increase the foundation’s endowment from $2.9 billion to $6.3 billion and will make Barron Hilton the organization’s most significant donor.
+This bequest increased the Foundation’s endowment from $2.9 billion to $6.3 billion and made Barron Hilton the organization’s most significant donor.

 Following his father’s death in 1979, Hilton asked his family’s longtime attorney and CPA, Donald H. Hubbs, to serve as president of the Hilton Foundation.
 Hubbs’ leadership and loyalty to donor intent led to his establishment of a businesslike approach to grantmaking.
 He funded major projects with longer-term, larger and more focused grants, spread over multiple years, to achieve real, systemic change.
 In 1998, he was succeeded by Barron’s son, Steven M. Hilton, who had worked under Hubbs since 1983.
 During his tenure as president and CEO, Steven M. Hilton and the board of directors led the Foundation to pursue deeper, field-specific expertise.
 Barron Hilton’s mentorship strengthened this direction, and the Foundation’s impact increased through active pursuit of partnerships with grantees, governments, corporations, and other foundations and funders.